 Posted on May 04 2017

 If you have injured a muscle, you may be finding yourself questioning what the most appropriate form of treatment is.
 One of the first decisions you have to make in order to begin healing is whether to use heat or ice on your muscles.
-This article will go into detail regarding exactly when and how to use heat in order to heal.
+This article will go into detail about the benefits of heat therapy, as well as when and how to use heat therapy for pain relief.

-Heat does wonders for your body and the pain that it experiences throughout a lifetime.
+Heat therapy does wonders for your body and the pain that it experiences throughout a lifetime.
 When you apply heat to the inflamed area, your sore or tightened muscles have the opportunity to relax.
+It's easy to experience thermotherapy benefits quickly and effectively.

 So what injuries respond best to heat therapy?
 There are three categories that different pains can be loosely assigned to.